sparkflows/sparkflows-docs/docs/operations/logs/logs-cleanup.rst

 -Improved Resource Management: By automatically cleaning up temporary files, the system prevents unnecessary disk space consumption, contributing to optimized resource usage.

-- Note: Ensure the file age threshold is set according to your system’s temporary file usage pattern to prevent unintended deletions of files needed for ongoing processes.
+ ..
+Note:: Ensure the file age threshold is set according to your system’s temporary file usage pattern to prevent unintended deletions of files needed for ongoing processes.